Berkshire

 Suicide (from 2015)

-Concerns summary Systemic issues in safeguarding, mental health provision, and inter-agency communication led to inadequate support for a vulnerable person.
+Concerns summary (AI summary) Systemic issues in safeguarding, mental health provision, and inter-agency communication led to inadequate support for a vulnerable person.
 Concerns include slow safeguarding referrals, insufficient staff training, and resource adequacy across council and health services.

 Raniya Khan